 Joy L. Fridey, MD

 Program Medical Director

 Joy L. Fridey, MD, completed her residency in anatomic and clinical pathology at Temple University Hospital in Philadelphia, PA, and did her transfusion medicine fellowship at the American Red Cross in Southern California.
 Her career in Transfusion Medicine spans more than twenty years, and includes experience in community blood centers and hospital transfusion services.
 In addition, she has served as medical director of FACT-accredited hematopoietic progenitor cell collection facilities and one of the largest stem cell processing laboratories in the United States.
 She also has experience in pediatric transfusion medicine and both adult and pediatric therapeutic apheresis.
 She has served on numerous AABB and California Blood Bank Society committees, and on the Board of Directors of both organizations.
 She has lectured on a wide range of transfusion medicine and blood banking topics, and recently received the AABB President’s Award for her participation in the AABB/CDC Biovigilance Program.

 Kate Hernandez, MT(ASCP)SBB

-Kate Hernandez, MT(ASCP)SBB, has over 20 years of experience in blood banking and transfusion medicine including several years of teaching and education experience.
+Kate Hernandez, MT(ASCP)SBB, has over 20 years of experience in Blood Banking and Transfusion Medicine including many years of teaching and education experience.
 She is a member of AABB and the California Blood Bank Society (CBBS).
-She is an AABB Transfusion Service Assessor and is on the CBBS Clinical Laboratory Scientist (CLS) committee.
-She is a graduate of the American Red Cross Southern California Specialist in Blood Bank Technology and Transfusion Medicine program.
+She is an AABB Transfusion Service Assessor and College of American Pathologist (CAP) Inspector.
+She currently serves on the CBBS Clinical Laboratory Scientist (CLS) Committee and CBBS Emergency Preparedness Committee.
+Kate is a graduate of the American Red Cross Southern California Specialist in Blood Bank Technology and Transfusion Medicine program.